weltliteratur/blog/_posts/2021-10-12-scholarly-articles-on-german-drama.markdown

 | Friedrich Hebbel         |    13 |      163 |                            12 |
 | Frank Wedekind           |    12 |      131 |                            10 |

-We can also sort this table by the average number of interpretations per play per author, although the result should be treated with caution for several
+We can also sort this table by the average number of articles per play per author, although the result should be treated with caution for several
 reasons: